Filmmaking: Production

-In production, the film is created and shot.
+Production can take five to eight weeks for a mid-range movie, or three to four weeks for a lower budget film.
+During production, the film's audio and video footage is captured.
 In this phase, it is key to keep planning ahead of the daily shoot.
 The primary aim is to stick to the budget and schedule, which requires constant vigilance.
-More crew will be recruited at this stage, such as the property master, script supervisor, assistant directors, stills photographer, picture editor, and sound editors.
-These are the most common roles in filmmaking; the production office will be free to create any unique blend of roles to suit the various responsibilities needed during the production of a film.
-Communication is key between the location, set, office, production company, distributors and all other parties involved.
+More crew will be recruited at this stage, such as the property (prop) master, script supervisor, assistant directors, stills photographer, picture editor, and sound editors.
+These are the most common roles in filmmaking; the production office can create any unique blend of roles to suit the various responsibilities needed during the production of a film.
+Communication is key between the location, set, office, production company, distributors, and all other parties involved.

 A typical day shooting begins with the crew arriving on the set/location by their call time.
 Actors usually have their own separate call times.
-Since set construction, dressing and lighting can take many hours or even days, they are often set up in advance.
+Since set construction can take weeks, depending on the size, and set dressing and lighting can take many hours or even days, they are often done in advance.

-The grip, electric and production design crews are typically a step ahead of the camera and sound departments: for efficiency's sake, while a scene is being filmed, they are already preparing the next one.
+The grip, electric and production design crews are typically a step ahead of the camera and sound departments.
+For efficiency's sake, while a scene is being filmed, they are already preparing the next one.

 While the crew prepares their equipment, the actors do their costumes and attend the hair and make-up departments.
 The actors rehearse the script and blocking with the director, and the camera and sound crews rehearse with them and make final tweaks.
 Finally, the action is shot in as many takes as the director wishes.
 Most American productions follow a specific procedure:

 The assistant director (AD) calls "picture is up!" to inform everyone that a take is about to be recorded, and then "quiet, everyone!"
 Once everyone is ready to shoot, the AD calls "roll sound" (if the take involves sound), and the production sound mixer will start their equipment, record a verbal slate of the take's information, and announce "sound speed", or just "speed", when they are ready.
 The AD follows with "roll camera", answered by "speed!" by the camera operator once the camera is recording.
 The clapper loader, who is already in front of the camera with the clapperboard, calls "marker!" and slaps it shut.
 If the take involves extras or background action, the AD will cue them ("action background!"), and last is the director, telling the actors "action!".
 The AD may echo "action" louder on large sets.